deresegetachew/quote-copilot/libs/schema-validation/README.md

 ```

 **Benefits of Metadata-Based Approach:**

 - Better separation of concerns
 - More flexible validation logic
 - Easier to extend with custom validation rules
 - Can be processed by multiple interceptors
 - Better testability

+### When to Use Each Approach

+**Use ZodValidationPipe directly when:**

+- You need fine-grained control over validation timing
+- You want to validate specific parameters individually
+- You're migrating from class-validator gradually
+- You need custom validation logic per endpoint
+- You want explicit, visible validation in your controller methods

+**Use Interceptor-based validation (decorators) when:**

+- You want clean, declarative code
+- You're building new applications from scratch
+- You need consistent validation patterns across your app
+- You want automatic validation for CQRS commands/queries/events
+- You prefer convention over configuration

 ### CQRS Commands and Queries